bnguyensn/bundler/README.md

 * The package's `index.js` (the package's webpack configuration file)
 * The user's `package.json`

+## What your project should look like?

+## Gotchas

+### TypeScript and CSS modules

+You need to create declaration files for each CSS modules files and put them within the same folder.

 ## Development

 * `yarn test` or `npm test`: run all tests.